Joan Gadsdon: European ballet

 In London Gadsdon joined Mona Inglesby’s International Ballet, recognised as Britain's largest classical touring company.
 Soon after she joined, the company went on a five-month tour of the Midlands and Northern Ireland, playing the stages of large cinemas as well as conventional theatres, on a weekly basis, to regularly full houses.
 The repertoire included Masque of Comus, The Sleeping Beauty and Swan Lake.
 Performances in and around London followed.

-In April 1949, Gadsdon left the International Ballet to joint the short-lived Metropolitan Ballet for a season at the Earls Court Arena which included Le Beau Danube choreographed by Léonide Massine.
+In April 1949, Gadsdon left the International Ballet to join the short-lived Metropolitan Ballet for a season at the Earls Court Arena which included Le Beau Danube choreographed by Léonide Massine.

 In June 1949, Gadsdon travelled to Paris to join the Original Ballet Russe which was being restarted by Colonel Wassily de Basil, but though rehearsals began the company did not become a performing reality.
 She moved on to Barcelona where she joined a ballet company formed by the choreographer Nina Verchinina which went on a five-week tour of northern Spain, visiting Bilbao, Santander, Burgos, Valladolid, Gijón, Avilés, Oviedo, Benavente, Salamanca and Palencia, but at the end of the tour this company, too, closed, and Gadsdon returned penniless to London in November 1949.